leonardr/botfriend/README.md

 ## Programmatic access to an API

-Sometimes you'll need to communicate with an API for more than just posting.
-You can always access a publisher from inside a `Bot` as `self.publishers`, and the raw API will always be available as `Publisher.api`.
+Sometimes you'll need to use a site's API for more than just posting to the site.
+Every bot has a number of publishers configured through its `publish` settings, and the corresponding `Publisher objects are available from inside a `Bot` as `self.publishers`.
+Once you have a `Publisher` object, the raw API client will always be available as `Publisher.api`.

 See the [`IAmABot`